 (1) Each member is entitled to appoint another member as a proxy by notice given to the Secretary no later than 24 hours before the time of the meeting in respect of which the proxy is appointed.

-(2) The notice appointing the proxy must be--

-(a) for a meeting of the Association convened under rule 7(7), in the form set out in Appendix 2; or
+(2) The notice appointing the proxy must be in the form set out in Appendix 1.

-(b) in any other case, in the form set out in Appendix 3.

 20. Committee of Management